 Risk FactorsThe most common risk factor for melanoma is exposure to ultraviolet radiation.
 The most common source of this radiation comes form the sun, but it is also found in sun lamps and tanning booths.Melanoma is found most often in older adults, but it can happen in young adults.
+It is more common in people who are Caucasian.
 Other factors that may increase your risk of developing melanoma include:

 - Certain types of moles called dysplastic nevi, or atypical moles

 - Fair skin, freckling

 - Excessive skin exposure to the sun without protective clothing or sunscreen